 Southwestern reviews student grades at the end of each evaluation period to determine whether a student is on academic probation.
-A student is on academic probation when their grade point average is less than a 2.330 GPA in any evaluation period, or when a student has been academically disqualified and readmitted.
-Although the Dean of Students Office will notify students if they are on probation, probation begins at the time grades are finalized.
+A student is on academic probation when their grade point average is less than a 2.330 GPA in any evaluation period or when a student has been academically disqualified and readmitted.
+Although the Student Services Office will notify students if they are on probation, probation begins when grades are finalized.